 The U.S. Department of Justice claims Saab and Pulido transferred approximately $350 million out of Venezuela to U.S. bank accounts.

-Two weeks ago, seven of the 8 charges against Alex Saab were dismissed and on November 15, Alex Saab pleaded not guilty on money laundering charges while his lawyer presented him as a “diplomat of the Bolivarian Republic of Venezuela“.
+Two weeks ago, 7 of the 8 charges against Alex Saab were dismissed as part of an agreement between the U.S. and Cape Verde.
+On November 15, Alex Saab pleaded not guilty on money laundering charges while his lawyer presented him as a “diplomat of the Bolivarian Republic of Venezuela“.

 On October 21, Alvaro Pulido Varga was also indicted along with 4 other individuals for having obtained contracts to import and distribute boxes of food and medicine at inflated costs, to pay bribes and enrich themselves.
 Approximately $1.6 billion were received from the Republic of Venezuela, and $180 million transferred to U.S. bank accounts.